-Substituting 7th Chords
+Substituting 6th and 7th Chords

-You can try substituting 7th chords for Major and Minor Triads to spice up the sound of your chord progressions.
+You can try substituting Minor 6th and 7th chords for Major and Minor Triads to spice up the sound of your chord progressions.
+6th chords are quite common in Jazz music while 7th chords are more common in Blues.
 Below you can see which 7th chords can be substituted for which Triads in both Major and Minor keys.
 The use of Roman numerals to describe chord progressions is explained in the next chapter.